 Steer clear of sites advertising unique Pomeranian colors or with pictures of dogs who are excessively underweight.
 It’s unfortunate, but there are unscrupulous breeders who will try to charge a premium for dogs misrepresented as being unique or valuable.

 Select your puppy with care and no matter what Pomeranian color you choose, they will be a lovable addition to your family.

 Let us know about your Pom in the comments below!

 - Pomeranian Project

-- Schmutz, SM et al., 2007.
-“Genes affecting coat colour and pattern in domestic dogs: a review.”
-Department of Animal and Poultry Science, University of Saskatchewan,
+- Schmutz et al. 2007.
+“Genes affecting coat color and pattern in domestic dogs: a review.”
+Department of Animal and Poultry Science, University of Saskatchewan.

 - Webb et al. 2010.
 “Coat color and coat color pattern-related neurologic and neuro-ophthalmic diseases.”
 The Canadian Veterinary Journal.